Zeinab2000185/ZeinabApp/README.md

 # ZeinabApp
 # Stroke Prediction Dataset

 This dataset is sourced from Kaggle and contains anonymized Electronic Health Records (EHRs) for a dataset of slightly over 5000 individuals.
-The goal of this dataset is to study the factors that may or may not contribute to the likelihood of someone experiencing a heart stroke.
+The goal of this dataset is to study the factors that may or may not contribute to the likelihood of someone experiencing a stroke.

 ## Dataset Description